History of Lothian Buses: 1956 to present

 In 1975, under the local government reorganisation which followed the Local Government (Scotland) Act 1973, ownership of Edinburgh Corporation Transport passed to the Lothian Regional Council's Department of Public Transport.
 The operation was duly renamed Lothian Regional Transport.

 The Transport Act 1985 deregulated bus services in Great Britain and required that municipal bus operations be run as commercial companies rather than as public service departments.
 Therefore, on 26 October 1986 the operation became Lothian Region Transport plc, better known by its initials 'LRT', a company wholly owned by Lothian Regional Council.
 Although the then-Conservative government had sought to have LRT privatised, with an offer being made for a management buyout of the company and interest in buying the company being expressed by Stagecoach Holdings, the privatisation of LRT was resisted by local Labour councillors.
-The Lothian Regional Transport identity was retained beyond the abolition of Lothian Regional Council on 1 April 1996, ownership of the company passed to the new City of Edinburgh Council and the three neighbouring councils however the company eventually rebranded to Lothian Buses plc on 6 January 2000.
+The Lothian Regional Transport identity was retained beyond the abolition of Lothian Regional Council on 1 April 1996, with 91% of the ownership of the company passing to the new City of Edinburgh Council and the remaining 9% distributed to the neighbouring East Lothian, Midlothian and West Lothian councils.
+The company was eventually rebranded to Lothian Buses plc on 6 January 2000.

 Between June and August 2005, 1,400 Lothian Buses drivers associated with the Transport and General Workers Union (TGWU) staged strike action in a dispute over a conditional 5% pay increase, which saw services reduced to Saturday frequencies as drivers demanded an unconditional pay increase of 6.15%.
 The strikes escalated from overtime bans and one-day strikes to drivers eventually voting in favour of a continuous strike from 10 August.
 A one-day wildcat strike took place on the afternoon of 3 August, with passengers being abandoned as buses were taken out of service and returned to garages for three hours by striking drivers.
 The strike was resolved on 18 August after drivers voted to accept a 12% pay increase split over two years, with the TGWU conceding that the wildcat strike had lost the public's support for further strike action.

 Lothian Buses set up a subsidiary company in December 2006 to operate a taxibus service to and from Edinburgh Airport, aimed at filling a gap in the airport transport market between conventional bus services and taxis.
 In September 2007 it was investigated by the Traffic Commissioner for selling illegal fares.
 Despite this it was extended to serve Leith, Ocean Terminal and Cameron Toll from October 2007.
 The vehicles used were Ford Transits.
 However, in February 2009 it was announced that the operation was up for sale as it had been operating at a loss despite carrying over 88,000 passenger in 2008.
 A buyer was not found and the operation was closed down in April 2009.